AlifSakib/starwars-project/README.md

 An application that allows users to explore Star Wars characters.
 Built with React (Vite) for the frontend and Node.js for the backend.

+## Note: The .env file was not added to the .gitignore file."

 ## Project Structure

 ```